Thermalization and Prethermalization in Periodically Kicked Quantum Spin Chains: Nonintegrable Drives

 Finally, in Figure~\ref{fig:beta_thermal}c we show the evolution of the inverse temperature $\beta$, and compare it to the theoretical prediction according to Eq.~\eqref{eq:beta_of_E}.
-We attribute the mismatch at short times $\ell$ to finite-size effects, finite-$\varepsilon$ corrections to the effective Hamiltonian $H_\mathrm{eff}$, and to the relatively small number of states $N=20$ used for the ensemble average.
+We attribute the mismatch at short times $\ell$ to finite-size effects, finite-$\varepsilon$ corrections to the effective Hamiltonian $H_\mathrm{eff}$, and to the relatively small number of $N=20$ states used for the ensemble average.
 Moreover, note also that the boundary conditions that we select for the effective Hamiltonian of the subsystem have an influence on the ETH-predicted value for $\beta$.
-In fact, despite being physically unrealistic, periodic boundary conditions (PBCs) seem to describe better the fitted values of $\beta$ as compared to (the more natural) open boundary conditions (OBCs).
+In fact, despite being physically unrealistic, periodic boundary conditions (PBCs) seem to describe better the fitted values of $\beta$ as compared to (the more natural) OBCs.
 However, such differences are not expected to persist in the thermodynamic limit.
-This can be already observed on the scale of systemsizes we investigate (see App. \ref{app:non-int}, Fig. \ref{fig:scaling_2}).
+This trend can be already observed with the system size scaling we did (see App. \ref{app:non-int}, Fig.~\ref{fig:scaling_2}).

 Based on the data in Fig~\ref{fig:beta_thermal}, we conclude that, besides the initial constrained thermalization transient, there is no difference (within the limits of finite-size simulations) in the later stages of the Floquet evolution of a pure, as compared to a thermal initial state.
 In both cases, we observe a qualitatively and quantitatively similar behavior.